albertotamajo/Interaction-Design-Courseworks/README.md

 # Interaction-Design-Courseworks
-This repository contains both Specifications and Handins for the **COMP2213-Interaction Design** courseworks
+This repository contains the Handins for the **COMP2213-Interaction Design** courseworks